julianaeliseo/de-code-challenge-jr/README.md

 1. The number of Open Positions per Category Name;
 2. The last three Jobs that have expired.

-It is important to follow the instructions below:
-- It would be great if you load this data to any Database Systems of your choice;
-- It would be great if you use Python in some part of your solution;

 Make sure:
 - Your code should allow further executions.
 That is, when a new file arrives (with the same columns) the code must runs successfully;
 - Your code should assure the quality of the data.

+It is not mandatory, but it is important to observe the recommendations below.
+- It would be great if you load this data to any Database Systems of your choice;
+- It would be great if you use Python in some part of your solution;

 ## Prerequisites